Marean Lake: Parks and recreation

 Marean Lake is located at the western end of Greenwater Provincial Park.
 All but a small portion of the western shore is within the park's boundary, which is where Marean Lake Resort is located.

 While most of the provincial park's amenities are on Greenwater Lake, there is park access to the lake for fishing, snowmobiling, cross-country skiing, ice skating, and hiking.
-The Marean Lake Birding Trail is an interpretive trail along the lake that has a 5.5 metre high lookout tower, interpretive signs, and is excellent for bird watching.
+The Marean Lake Birding Trail is an interpretive trail along the lake that has a 5.5-metre high lookout tower, interpretive signs, and is excellent for bird watching.
 Over 200 species of birds can be found around the lake, including Trumpeter swans, bald eagles, common yellowthroats, yellow-bellied sapsuckers, osprey, and the red-breasted merganser.

 The parcel of land that Marine Lake Resort sits on was purchased in 1952 by Lawrence and Rose McCrea.
 At that time, there was only a single cabin on the property, which was occupied by the land's caretaker.
 During the 1960s, the McCreas built several cabins that attracted permanent residents.
 Over the years, further improvements, such as better road access and campgrounds were developed.
 The resort now features beach access, public showers, a boat launch, restaurant, convenience store, camping with 75 full-service sites, and cabin rentals.
 The resort is still owned by the McCrea family.

 The 18-hole Green Hills Golf Resort is located just south of the lake.

-Marean Lake is part of an Important Bird Area (IBA) of Canada.
+Marean Lake is part of the Greenwater Lake Provincial Park (SK 071) Important Bird Area (IBA) of Canada.

 Fishing

 Fish such as brown trout, northern pike, yellow perch, and walleye inhabit the lake.
 Ice fishing is popular in the winter.
+The lake was stocked with 500,000 walleye fry in 2023.